Welcome to Indiana Sarah, a blog dedicated to inspiring adventures in archaeology.

 Want to know more?

 To dig deeper into archaeology, dive into history, or better understand how our world came to be this way, please subscribe now.
 It’s free!
-Posts will be weekly, on a Wednesday.

-You might also like to connect with me on Twitter, Facebook, Instagram, Pinterest and Google Plus, or check out my videos on Vimeo and YouTube.
+You might also like to connect with Sarah on Twitter, Facebook, Instagram, Pinterest and Google Plus, or check out my videos on Vimeo and YouTube.
 Follow and share your own adventures using the exclusive hashtag #indianasarah.
 Let the adventures begin!